GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

-**Alexandra**: I love that you mentioned your blind friend specifically, because often the first thing that comes to mind when developers and designers _do_ think about disability are the "obvious" ones: those who are blind or deaf or have another visible permanent disability, like those who require a wheelchair.
-But there are so many invisible disabilities, like mental health disabilities.
+**Alexandra**: I love that you mentioned your blind friend specifically, because often the first thing that comes to mind when developers and designers _do_ think about disability are the "obvious" ones: visible and often permanent disabilities.
+But there are [so many people impacted by accessible design](/learn/accessibility/why/#additional-beneficiaries-of-accessibility), such as those with temporary and invisible disabilities, like psychological disabilities.

 You're an invited expert to the W3C group, ​​the [Cognitive and Learning Disabilities Task Force](https://www.w3.org/WAI/GL/task-forces/coga/)